Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-timing-functions.md

 // The function took 0.2699999968172051 milliseconds.
 ```

-So very basic we have a function which loops ten times, then we start a `performance.now()` call the function and then define our end time.
+So very basic, we have a function which loops ten times, then we start a `performance.now()` call the function and then define our end time.
-Last we log the time between (end - start)
+Last, we log the time between (end - start)

-Feel free to fork my code and adjust the counter (10) and see the time increase!
+Feel free to fork my code, adjust the counter (10), and see the time increase!

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="js,result" data-user="rebelchris" data-slug-hash="OJygJLR" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript Timing Functions | performance">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/OJygJLR">